Home

 Born in Scotland, Claire Kujundzic emigrated to B.C. at age five.
 Between 1959 and 1964 she lived in Nelson, where her father founded the Kootenay School of Art.
 In her teens, living in the home of writer George Ryga and his family in Summerland further encouraged her interest in social issues, music and art.
 After living on a co-op farm in the Salmon Valley, she moved to Vancouver where she volunteered at Co-op Radio, trained in commercial printing, sang with the band Ad Hoc and attended Langara and Emily Carr Colleges.
 From 1985-86 she designed two series of stamps for the Nicaraguan Philatelic Service.
 After returning to Canada, Claire did a series of paintings and collages for use in two fundraising calendars for Tools for Peace.

-Her images have been reproduced by groups including Amnesty International, the International Congress of Midwives, and the Health Sciences Association.
-She has served on numerous juries and arts boards, and was Moderator at Images and Objects in Penticton in 1996.
+Her images have been reproduced by groups including Amnesty International, CoDevelopment Canada, the International Congress of Midwives, and the Health Sciences Association.
 In 1997 she won the Canadian Association of Labour Media best illustration award, and in 2002, a Woman of Distinction Award in BC's Northern Interior region.
+CUPE BC commissioned her to design a poster to commemorate the 100th International Women's Day.

 Biography - Bill Horne

-Bill has exhibited his work across Canada, most recently at the Workers Arts & Heritage Centre in Hamilton, Ontario.
-He was part of the "Living at the End of Nation-State" winter residency at the Banff Centre in 1995 and the 1996 New Works residency, as well as a 1997 residency at Engramme in Québec City.
 Bill likes to print on a wide range of materials, such as handmade paper, marble and hides, depending on his subject.
 He illustrated "Queen of All the Dustballs", a collection of poems by Bill Richardson, and his "Portrait of Norma and George Ryga" appeared on the cover of Talonbooks' 25th Anniversary Catalogue.

-Bill's Behind the Lines series of 3-D assemblages, which poses screen printed letters from MPs with related imagery, brings together his activism and art.
-He designed BC photographer Chris Harris' books Barkerville, Tweedsmuir, Kamloops, Spirit in the Grass - The Cariboo-Chilcotin's Forgotten Landscape, The Bowron Lakes - A Guide to Paddling British Columbia's Wilderness Canoe Circuit, The Bowron Lakes - A Lifetime Journey, and Derek Evans' Before the War.
-Some day he hopes to return to film animation.
+He designed BC photographer Chris Harris' books Cariboo Chilcotin Coast, Flyover, Motherstone, Barkerville, Tweedsmuir, Kamloops, Spirit in the Grass - The Cariboo-Chilcotin's Forgotten Landscape, The Bowron Lakes - A Guide to Paddling British Columbia's Wilderness Canoe Circuit, The Bowron Lakes - A Lifetime Journey, artist Norman Yates' bilingual book Retrospace, and Derek Evans' Before the War.
+He won an Alcuin Society Book Design award in 2009.